lextoumbourou/notes/notes/reference/papers/neural-codec-language-models-are-zero-shot-text-to-speech-synthesizers.md

 **TTS as a language model problem**

-Thanks to the discrete representation, they can take advantage of language models, a first for a TTS problem.
+Thanks to the discrete representation, they can take advantage of language models - a first for a TTS problem.

 These first two details are where the paper gets its name: <font color= "blue">Neural Codec</font> <font color= "dark-yellow">Language Models</font> are <font color= "orange">Zero-Shot</font> <font color= "green">Text-to-Speech Synthesizes</font>.